N’Kosi Perry sparks No. 21 Miami past FIU, 31-17

 It was the first time Miami and FIU — campuses separated by 8 miles — met in football since 2007, and it didn’t take long for any Panthers’ upset hopes to be quashed.
 The Hurricanes scored on four of their final five drives of the first half and took a 24-0 lead into halftime.

-“It’s not like Malik has done anything wrong by any means,” Richt said.
-“He’s done a lot of great things for us but the other guys are beginning to mature to the point where we want to see what they can do.”

 FIU tied a school record with 63 points last week in a win over UMass.
-The Panthers managed only 17 rushing yards on 24 carries against Miami.
+The Panthers managed only 17 rushing yards on 24 carries this week.

 Miami had 20 of the game’s first 21 first downs and led the total-yards battle 397-10 at one point.
 The Hurricanes improved to 3-0 against their neighbors, winning those games by a combined 89-26.